CVE-2025-58066

 Overview

 CVE-2025-58066 affects ntpd-rs, a tool for synchronizing computer clocks that implements NTP and NTS protocols.
-The vulnerability was discovered in versions between 1.2.0 and 1.6.1 inclusive, specifically affecting servers that allow non-NTS traffic.
-The issue was disclosed on August 29, 2025, and was reported by Eric Sesterhenn from X41 D-Sec GmbH (GitHub Advisory).
+The vulnerability was discovered and disclosed on August 29, 2025, affecting versions between 1.2.0 and 1.6.1 inclusive.
+The issue specifically impacts servers that allow non-NTS traffic, while client-only configurations remain unaffected (GitHub Advisory).

 Technical details